Read our latest update on the corona situation right here

 LuggageHero is a network of short-term luggage storage options in shops, cafes, hotels and more.
 We lighten your load, in all ways.
 You no longer have to drag your luggage all over a city or hunt for the elusive storage locker, where you need exact change in the right currency.
-LuggageHero comes to your rescue with our growing network of 38 luggage storage sites in: New York, London, Copenhagen, and many more major cities across Europe and North America, with more new locations coming by early 2020.
+LuggageHero comes to your rescue with our growing network of +40 luggage storage sites in New York, London, Copenhagen, and many more major cities across Europe and North America, and growing in 2021/2022.

 Jannik Lawaetz had the original idea for LuggageHero in 2016 after dragging around his own luggage too many times.
 He created a peer-to-peer economy-sharing concept that is easy to use, trustworthy, and where customers pay only for the hours their luggage is stored.
 He started in his hometown of Copenhagen.

 Kristian Loekkegaard reached out to Jannik after reading a newspaper article about Jannik’s idea and early traction in Copenhagen.
 Initially, he was interested in becoming an investor, but he ended up joining Jannik to head up the technology side of the business.
 Together they founded LuggageHero as it is today and expanded the service to London and New York City in 2017.
 In 2019, LuggageHero raised $2.25 million in funding and grew to more than 40 major cities in Europe and North America.

 Jannik has become a sought-after speaker, including appearances at several tech startup and short-term rental conferences, including HOST 2019 | The New Business of Accommodation in London, Tech BBQ in Copenhagen and the Short Stay Summit in Barcelona.
 In March 2020, he addressed the Guest Experience Show in London.